 On the professional level, the books based on Greg's story (The Silhouette Man & The First Thirty) have been utilized by programs & departments at many schools around Wisconsin (i.e. UW Oshkosh, Marquette University, Milwaukee School of Engineering, Nicolet College, UW Milwaukee, UW Whitewater). with their own students &/or for younger students in their communities.
 The books & workbook (A Place To Sit) have also been used by many organizations around Wisconsin (i.e. Dairy Business Association, Camp Menominee, Wisconsin Holstein Association, Associated Bank, Gathering Waters: Wisconsin Restaurant Association, Wisconsin's Alliance for Land Trusts, Racine Literacy Council, Dairy Queen Rhinelander, Kickapoo Homes, Natural Resources Foundation of Wisconsin) with their own staff or students or clients and/or as part of their efforts to make a difference in their community.
 Groups in Wisconsin (ie Wisconsin State Badger Games, Greater Green Bay Chamber of Commerce, Visit Beloit, Visit Wausau, Generations Against Bullying, Lake Mills Chamber of Commerce & Lake Mills Main Street Program, Sun Prairie Chamber of Commerce, Wisconsin Humane Society, Wisconsin Farm Bureau Foundation, Real Racine) have sponsored local editions of The Elevator Project.
 Groups (i.e. SA Braii) have ordered copies of Greg's Legacy poster for students.
 SCROLL DOWN TO CONTINUE

 Greg has spoken at events all around Wisconsin for people of different ages & backgrounds.
 He has spoken at private events for senior citizens (ie in Milwaukee, Green Bay, Lake Mills & Beloit).
 In 2017, Wisconsin Milk Marketing Board had him speak at a series of events around the state (ie in DePere, DeForest & Eau Claire).
-From Beaver Dam to Black Mills to Kettle Moraine to Madison to Racine to Viroqua, he has spoken at events &/or guest lectured for schools throughout the state - at all levels from middle school to graduate school.
+From Kettle Moraine and Madison to Racine and Viroqua, he has spoken at events &/or guest lectured for schools throughout the state - at all levels from middle school to graduate school.
 He has spoken to young people in camp settings as well (i.e. Tesomas Scout Camp counselors & CITs all got copies of The First Thirty.
 In conjunction, the camp also had Greg speak with the camp as part of staff training).
 Leadership Wisconsin chose The Silhouette Man as a common read for its cohort in 2016 and had Greg serve as Graduation Speaker.
 Leadership Wisconsin also ordered copies of The Legacy Poem poster for each graduate.
 He also has done Readings of his upcoming picture book for elementary school aged-kids in Wisconsin.
 Separate from the books and posters, Greg has written for a variety of publications — including a column for Wisconsin State Farmer and a profile on an alum for a University of Wisconsin alumni publication.